facelessuser/coloraide/docs/src/markdown/interpolation.md

 ### Monotone

-!!! success "Monotone interpolation is registered in `Color` by Default"
+/// success | Monotone interpolation is registered in `Color` by Default
+///

 ![Monotone](images/monotone-interpolation.png)